JustAct: A Framework for Auditable Multi-Agent Systems Regulated by Inter-Organisational Policies: The Policy Language Interpreter

-\subsection{Termination}
+\subsubsection{Termination}

 If left unrestricted, some \slick policies (like Prolog programs) have no meaning, because their evaluation never terminates.
 For example, \mlst{f X if X. x} induces an endless chain of inference steps, inferring the truth of infinite facts matching \mlst{f (f (f}~$\dots$~\mlst{f x}~$\dots$~\mlst{)))}.
 Unfortunately, this problem is endemic in sufficiently expressive logic programming languages, and has been explored for decades~\cite{DBLP:journals/jlp/SchreyeD94}.
 For our purposes, where agents have the luxury to decide which policies they wish to express and communicate, a na\"ive solution inspired by that in \cite{DBLP:journals/jlp/SchreyeD94} is sufficient: the number of inference steps is limited to a statically fixed \textit{bound} (which we fix at 30,000 in our case study).
 Whenever $\mathit{eval}(p)$ exceeds the bound, $\mathit{eval}(p) = [\mlst{error}]$.
-Consequently, policy evaluation is terminating, policy validity is decidable, and the evaluation of each valid policy aligns with the well-founded semantics.
+Next, we explain how these policies are \textit{invalid}, hence safely ignored.